SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 There does seem to be less clotting risk with the 2nd dose of J&amp;J compared to the first, so that at least is good.

+According to Helen Branswell, the discussion was not to J&amp;J's liking: they want to remain a 1-dose vaccine because that appeals to some people, and they _don't_ want heterologous boosters with somebody else's vaccines.
+However, the VRBPAC members think
+otherwise:

+> __1:25 p.m.:__ This is turning out to be a bad meeting for J&J. It’s clearly the view of a
+> lot of VRBPAC members that this vaccine should be a two-dose vaccine.
+And it’s also
+> apparent that the FDA is thinking about whether the boost for the J&J vaccine should be
+> another brand of vaccine.

+At 1:30pm, the vote came down unanimously in favor of allowing boosters: 19 Yes, 0 No, 0 Abstain.
+The question implied "at least 2 months" after the first dose, but didn't exactly specify when.

 &hellip;more updates here as the hearings progress&hellip;